How to Come Off as Confident (Even If You’re Not)

+Men are much less likely to have confidence problems.
 A 2011 survey about how confident managers feel in their profession found that half of the female respondents reported self-doubt about their job performance.
 On the other hand, fewer than a third of the male respondents said the same thing.

 Despite the tremendous strides women have made, this lack of female confidence is increasingly well documented.
 Women generally underestimate their abilities, from taking tests to going for promotions.
 It often holds us back from getting what we want.

 The reasons behind this “confidence gap” range from upbringing to biology.
 One contributing factor has to do with the fact that women are taught to be people-pleasers.
-Because of that, we are generally less confident than men so we are more vulnerable to pressure from other people.
-That makes it even harder for us when we get frequent societal messages that confidence is not OK.
+Because of that, we are generally less confident than men, so we are more vulnerable to pressure from other people.
+That makes it even harder for us when we get those frequent societal messages that confidence is not OK.

-So how can you appear more confident?
+So how can you be more confident?

 Here are 7 tricks to act more confident, even if you are not:

+Your body language radiates confidence or the lack of it.
 Women tend to cross their arms.
 When we do this, we can automatically come off as uneasy, insecure, or shy.
 Body language can affect how you feel about yourself.

 Also, how you stand and sit can affect the clarity of your voice.
 To appear more confident, you want people to be able to understand what you are saying.
 Check out your posture in front of a mirror.
 Hold your head up high.
 Stand with your feet apart and your knees relaxed.
 Keep your chest out and shoulders back, whether you are sitting or standing.
 Relax your shoulders and arms.

 At first, you might feel a little exposed or vulnerable.
 With time, you will get used to it and it will feel normal.
+When people begin to treat you differently, you will begin to feel more confident about yourself.

 Of course, there are times when you should apologize, but women often apologize when we simply have something to say or a question to ask.
 Instead of “Sorry to bother you,” just say, “Excuse me.”

 Over-apologizing does not send a message of strength or empowerment.
+It makes you appear weak or uncertain and might create a dynamic where the other person doesn’t take you seriously.

 You don’t need to add the following phrases that women commonly use: “This is just my opinion.”
 “I’m still working on this.”
 “I’m not sure.”
 “For what it’s worth.”
 “This may be way off.”
 “I’m just thinking out loud here.”

 When you let your voice creep up into a question at the end of the sentence, it can make you sound unsure of yourself.
-It’s sounds as if you are asking for reassurance.
+It sounds as if you are asking for reassurance.
 Do you really need their approval or are you just feeling a little insecure?
 When you keep your tone of voice even, you sound more confident.

 When you start to become more aware of what you are doing that comes off as less confident, it can help a lot.
 Rather than criticize yourself, just try to change what you are doing.

-Part of being authentic is being true to yourself.
+Authenticity means being true to yourself.
 It is being aware of who you are and what you want.
 Rather than just trying to please other people, you act in ways that align with your own values and needs.
 With deep self-knowledge, you are honest with yourself and understand what drives your behavior.

 Check out this authenticity inventory here to see where you score.